ECiurleo/fedora-workstation-dev-setup/README.md

 # Fedora Workstation Development Setup

-This script automates the installation of various development tools and applications on a Fedora workstation.
+This script automates the installation of various development tools and applications on a Fedora workstation aimed towards DevOps.

-Dev Tools:
-* Docker Desktop
-* JetBrains Toolbox
-* Microsoft VSCode
-* GitHub Desktop

 Ensure you have sudo privileges.